Bordon Camp: Early history

-The movement of the huts was completed in May 1905.
-This move created Gaudaloupe and Martinique barracks on the west side of the A325, enabling the four barracks of Bordon to house a complete infantry brigade.
+In May 1903, the 1st Battalion of the Argyll and Sutherland Highlanders and the 2nd Battalion of the Wiltshire Regiment were the first to occupy Longmoor Camp.
+However it was built on boggy ground and the troops immediately began to complain of problems and the medical officers of ill health.
+A decision was immediately made by the War Department to move 68 of the Longmoor huts to the Bordon camp site, between 4 mi and 6 mi away.
 The first brick-built barracks were started in 1906, completed in 1907 and named Louisburg Barracks, built to house two regiments of artillery and a riding school, one in Louisburg East and one in Louisburg West.
 At the northern end of Louisburg Barracks Central Road was a veterinary hospital with 24 loose boxes and 20 stalls, to care for sick artillery horses.
 This was added to in 1911 by the building of the Royal Engineer lines and associated stables near Bordon crossroads, to accommodate 26th Field Company Royal Engineers.
+The movement of the huts was completed in May 1905.
+This move created Gaudaloupe and Martinique barracks on the west side of the A325, enabling the four barracks of Bordon to house a complete infantry brigade.

 First World War

 Bordon was used by the Canadian Army as a staging post for "under-fire" troop training in the First World War.
 Troops were shipped into Glasgow and Liverpool Docks, and then transported by train direct to Bordon.
 The Canadians under Commanding Officer William Mahlon Davis used tents in their first occupation, setting up camps named after the Great Lakes in the Bramshott Camp area: Erie, Huron, Superior and Ontario.
 The speciality Canadian Forestry Corps set up a steam-powered saw mill near the Deer's Hut Inn, Liphook.